 The other day, I stumbled upon a sports nutrition brand that epitomizes all that’s wrong in the supplement industry in general and the fitness world in particular.

 The company in question sell two types of protein powders: one is packaged in red tubs and one in pink.
 The red tub is clearly marketed to men.
-It features a very muscular man and the words ‘SIZE AND STRENGTH.’
+It features a label with a very muscular man and contains the words ‘SIZE AND STRENGTH.’

 The pink tub?
 The pink tub features a woman with very low body fat and is promoted as being designed for ‘DIET AND WEIGHTLOSS.’
-It also says that it’s for women looking to ‘slim down’ and attain a ‘toned physique.’
+It also says that it’s for women.
+It’s main purpose?
+To make women ‘slim down’ and attain a ‘toned physique.’

 They’re both whey protein concentrates though.
 They contain a very similar amount of protein.
 The only difference is that the women’s version features a little bit of green tea powder and l-carnitine.
-Oh and the price: the women’s version is more expensive.
+Oh and the price: the women’s version is almost two times more expensive.

 This kind of stuff grinds my gears like nothing else.
 You can probably tell I’m passionate about it from this post I recently wrote on IG as well as my Pancake for Men post.
-It grinds my gears because what a load of nonsense!
-To put it politely.
+It grinds my gears because… what a load of nonsense!
+To put it politely, you know?

-First of all, why are women not urged to work on size and strength?
+First of all, why are women not urged to work on strength and power?
+Stamina and brawn?
 Why do products labeled for women have to be de facto dieting products?
 Why are women pushed to focus on losing and shrinking while men are pushed to work on building strength and muscle – the prerequisite to a fit and powerful body?

 But it does.

 It matters because marketing like this is what promotes misinformation, the kind that leads countless women to eat an insufficient amount of calories, shun strength training because of the belief it’ll make them ‘bulky,’ waste muscle and strength away by living on cardio machines, and feel like sh** as a result.